Skip to main content

 To hold true meaning and value for our communities, we must embrace UMMA’s role as a vital piece of social infrastructure—a free, open space that matters for most people, not just a privileged few.
 Public institutions, such as art museums, must do more to ensure our spaces are open, welcoming, and joyful sites for dynamic public life.
 Art has special capacities to deepen shared community life: it helps us understand ourselves and the world around us more deeply; it can bring healing to communities who need it, clarity to those in search of an answer, and empowerment to the disenfranchised.

-UMMA’s commitment to civic life and shared experiences expands on U-M’s leadership in developing equitable partnerships that allow for an open exchange of resources and ideas between the university, local and regional communities, and the world beyond.
+UMMA’s commitment to civic life and shared experiences expands on U-M’s leadership in developing mutually beneficial partnerships that allow for an open exchange of resources and ideas between the university, local and regional communities, and the world beyond.
 UMMA seeks to inspire others on campus, and at campus museums more broadly, to embrace the importance of strengthening civic life.

 UMMA will be a reimagined art museum, one with an irresistible public draw that is a conduit for social life, and encourages interactivity, positive social friction, critical thinking and dialogue, and social bonding that works against isolation, polarization, and transactional exchange.